 The benefits and driving factors of this evolution should be scrutinized as well.
 What is the value and payback time of the investments, and is this the proper time to jump aboard the moving train?

 Of course, the first obvious goal for Industry 4.0 is to enhance productivity through automation.
 In addition, industry 4.0 will decrease waste and improve yield, which both are very important driving factors in all development.
-Smart factories will also increase sustainability through real-time monitoring of production, and the autonomous control systems will reduce maintenance costs of future factories.
-Additionally, it can be seen that digitalization will increase the agility of production which will, of course, give crucial competitive benefits for advanced manufacturing companies.
+Smart factories will also increase sustainability through real-time monitoring of production, and the autonomous control systems will reduce the maintenance costs of future factories.
+Additionally, it can be seen that digitalization will increase the agility of production, which will, of course, give crucial competitive benefits for advanced manufacturing companies.

 On top of all this, the industry 4.0 will change existing business relationships and value chains.
-In other words, agile companies can gain the benefits of this transition phase by bringing totally new products to the market for material sensing, data management, big data or automation.
-The earning logics can also be totally different than in the past, for example pay-per-results, monthly fees, or similar what we have already seen in the software industry (Software as a Service).
+In other words, agile companies can gain the benefits of this transition phase by bringing totally new products to the market for material sensing, data management, big data, or automation.
+The earning logics can also be totally different than in the past, for example, pay-per-results, monthly fees, or similar what we have already seen in the software industry (Software as a Service).

 One of the largest studies on digitalization was published by PwC in 2016.
 Over 2,000 companies from 26 countries participated in PwC’s 2016 Global Industry 4.0 survey*.
-The conclusion from this survey was clear - Industry 4.0 is no longer a future trend, but it has already moved from talking to actions.
-For example, the study found out that only 33% companies world-wide identified themselves as advanced in digitalization today.
-The amount of advanced companies will be increased up to 72% in the next 5 years.
-So, this is clear evidence that the race towards digitalization is already on, and competitive landscapes will be completely redefined in the nearby future.
+The conclusion from this survey was clear.
+Industry 4.0 is no longer a future trend, but it has already moved from talking to actions.
+For example, the study found out that only 33% of companies worldwide identified themselves as advanced in digitalization today.
+The number of advanced companies will be increased up to 72% in the next 5 years.
+So, this is clear evidence that the race towards digitalization is already on, and competitive landscapes will be redefined entirely in the nearby future.
 The same study claimed that 24% of companies believe to achieve more than 30% cost reductions in the next five years by investing into digitalization.
-The number was even higher in Asia, where 33% of companies believed to get significant competitive benefits in manufacturing costs in next 5 years.
+The number was even higher in Asia, where 33% of the companies believed to get significant competitive benefits in manufacturing costs in the next 5 years.
 The majority of companies, 60%, said they would invest 2-10% of their revenue in digitalization, which is a staggeringly high proportion of their R&D investments.
 The investments are expected to be a total of US$ 907 bn annually until 2020.
 Another interesting finding in the survey was that though R&D investments were high, a majority of the companies expect Industry 4.0 investments to pay back within two years.

 Material sensing in Industry 4.0